clarify/clarify-go/README.md

 ## Setting up automation routines

-To quickly set-up your own automation routines, you can get started with our [automation template repository](https://github.com/clarify/template-clarify-automation).
-This template let's you customize and build your own automation binary and easily run it inside GitHub Actions; no external hosting environment is required (unless you want to).
+By using our [automation](automation) and [automationcli](automation/automationcli) packages, you can quickly define a a tree-structure of _Routines_ that can be recognized and run by path-name.
+See the [automation_cli](examples/automation_cli/) example, or fork our [automation template repository](https://github.com/clarify/template-clarify-automation) to get started.
+This template let's you customize and build your own automation CLI and easily run it inside GitHub Actions; no external hosting environment is required (unless you want to).

 ## Copyright